PAX (event): The Omegathon

 Each PAX features an event called the "Omegathon", a festival-long tournament consisting of a group of randomly selected attendees competing in a game bracket for a grand prize (which has varied from a large game bundle, to a trip to Japan, to a trip to any PAX in the world).
 The final round of the Omegathon makes up part of the closing ceremonies of PAX.
 Past games for the final round of the Omegathon have included Tetris, Pong, Halo 3, and skee-ball.

-Enforcers

-Early PAXes were largely run by a large group of volunteers, which the show calls "Enforcers".
-Now a paid role, most Enforcers are still not professional conference organizers or temps, but rather selected from an application available to attendees on the PAX website.

 Events

-Active PAX Events
+Active events

-PAX West (Formerly Penny Arcade Expo, then PAX and later PAX Prime) has been held annually in Seattle, Washington, United States, since 2007 (formerly held in Bellevue, Washington between 2004 and 2006).
+PAX West (formerly Penny Arcade Expo, PAX, and PAX Prime) has been held annually in Seattle, Washington, United States, since 2007 (formerly in Bellevue, Washington from 2004 to 2006).

 PAX East has been held annually in Boston, Massachusetts, United States, since 2010.

 PAX Aus has been held annually in Melbourne, Victoria, Australia, since 2013.

 PAX Unplugged has been held annually in Philadelphia, Pennsylvania, United States, since 2017.
+A second iteration of Unplugged will be held in Houston, Texas from 2027.

-Former PAX Events
+Former events

-PAX South was held annually in San Antonio, Texas, United States, between 2015 and 2020.
+PAX South was held annually in San Antonio, Texas, United States, from 2015 to 2020.

-PAX Dev was held annually in Seattle, Washington, United States, between 2011 and 2019.
+PAX Dev was held annually in Seattle, Washington, United States, from 2011 to 2019.

-PAX Online was held virtually between 2020 and 2021, during the COVID-19 pandemic.
+PAX Online was held virtually in 2020 and 2021, during the COVID-19 pandemic.